 Visiting the Dole Plantation provides an opportunity to see how pineapples are cultivated, with educational tours, historical exhibits, and a pineapple maze.
 Or check out the Kualoa Nature Reserve, where you can tour famous film sets or have an ATV adventure in spectacular surroundings.

 With its stunning beaches, vibrant culture, and exciting activities, Waikiki is an ideal destination for a winter holiday.
-Take advantage of the mild temperatures and lighter crowds, and book a Waikiki Beach vacation rental this winter!
+Take advantage of the mild temperatures, lighter crowds, and lower accommodation rates, and book a Waikiki Beach vacation rental this winter!